 Commission fees: 30%

-ArtBaazar sell painting, mixed media works, prints.
+ArtBaazar sells paintings, mixed media works, and prints.
 You need to have at least 6 works to join this platform.

 The submission process is very easy, do it here.